yiil/final-apidocs/beta/api/notebook_copynotebook.md

 ### Response
-If successful, this method returns a `202 Accepted` response code.
+If successful, this method returns a `202 Accepted` response code and an `Operation-Location` header.
+Poll the Operation-Location endpoint to [get the status of the copy operation](notesoperation_get.md).

 ### Example
 Here is an example of how to call this API.